Grandmother With Parkinson’s Disease Still Greases Her Granddaughter’s Scalp

 Star says her grandmother taught her about haircare and was the gardener who keep her her fertilized and healthy with her growing hand.
 She laughs recalling the time her hair broke off when she went to live with her biological mother.
 “I was so upset.”

 In many Black families, the grandmother is the matriarch of the family, leading the rest with her wise tongue, scripture for every situation and caring nature.
-Like Granny C-Dubb, who has raised over “100 children,” she is the head of a big village.
+Like Cester, who has raised over “100 children,” she is the head of a big village.
 We praise all our grandmother’s.
 They’re gems.

 RELATED STORIES: